AnyiLin/10158-Centerstage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/OVERVIEW.md

 first and second derivative can be estimated from previous positions.
 Then, with a modified version of the curvature formula, we can estimate a centripetal force correction and apply it under driver control.

+## Questions?
+If you still have more questions, feel free to contact us at `scottsbots10158@gmail.com`